Special Education: IEP Tips

 - Likewise, if a team member leaves before the meeting is over, they should not mark that they agree/disagree with the IEP since they cannot know the details of the final agreement.

-- Recognize that the IEP is a fluid document driven by the student's needs–not the diagnosis.
+- Recognize that an IEP is a fluid document driven by the student’s needs–not the diagnosis.